Derek Harwood-Nash Award

 Nominations: anyone holding Member status in the Society may submit nominations, as follows:

-- Nominations must be sent by e-mail to the ASPNR Gold Medal Award Committee via Kristine Kulpaka, ASPNR Coordinator.
-On the subject line of the e-mail indicate: ASPNR Gold Medal Award Nomination.
+- Nominations must be sent by e-mail to the ASPNR Gold Medal Award Committee via Kristine Kulpaka at email@example.com.
+On the subject line of the e-mail indicate: ASPNR Gold Medal Award.
 Attach your nomination letter as a Word or pdf document.
 Be sure to provide the qualifications of the candidate in detail.
-The deadline for nominations is determined annually.

-- Confidentiality is If possible, the candidate should not be aware of his/her nomination.
+- Confidentiality is essential.
+The candidate should not be aware of his/her nomination.

-The Gold Medal Award Committee will recommend up to two candidates to the Executive Committee, which will determine any Gold Medal Award by majority vote.
+Award Process: The Gold Medal Award Committee will recommend up to two candidates to the Executive Committee, which will determine the Gold Medal recipient by majority vote.

 Pediatric Neuroradiology Research Award